btcpayserver/btcpayserver-doc/ThirdPartyHosting.md

 The biggest concern, which happens with a third party host (even if a user is not malicious) comes from the nature of the Bitcoin itself.
 If a user is not running a full node but instead relies on someone else's node,

 ## Summary
 To summarize, third-party hosts play an important role in the ecosystem since they provide an easy and cost-effective way for users to use BTCPay.
 The role of honest hosts who provide free service to others is essential in the early phase of BTCPay Server adoption.
 However, users should be familiar with the pros, cons and potential risks involved when using a trusted third-party.
+Find the optimal balance between your use-case, cost, and privacy/security trade-offs.

+Some of the hosts are entirely free to use and maintain the server cost from donations of their users.
+If you've been using a free host for a while, you should consider donating to them to support them.